rsz_1barrister_istock-2004890520

 “The bank receives applications from barristers and this is because their incomes can fluctuate if they are waiting to be paid on cases they are working on.”

-The vast majority of lenders would not consider lending on draft accounts, although this bank will assess your application providing you have a good credit score and strong working track record.
+Most lenders would not consider lending on draft accounts, although this bank will assess your application providing you have a good credit score and strong working track record.

 Other providers will consider lending to clients if they have one year’s accounts and a projection from their accountant.